Bleeding Heart Mickey Mouse Platy - Xiphophorus maculatus

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern, red coverage, tail marking and fin shape can occur between individual fish.
+Natural variation in size, colour, bleeding-heart pattern, tail spot shape and markings can occur between individual fish.

 Couldn't load pickup availability